(Having had more than enough eating, drinking and merriment over the holidays, I offer this piece to start the new year.)

 Obviously one could add all kinds of other activities that people have found as pleasurable or more pleasurable than the pleasures of the table.
 For instance, one could name any of the various pursuits that fall under the headings of beauty, truth and goodness.

 And So Forth

-At a relatively early age, I mused upon the inevitability of death, and decided that since I have but one life to live, I would try to live the best life I can.
+At a relatively early age, I mused upon the inevitability of death, and decided that since I have but one to live, I would try to live the best life I can.
 But what is such a life?
-Pursuing an answer to that question was a quest that provided focus to much of my life.
+Pursuing an answer to that question became a quest that provided a lively focus to my life.

 On that quest, I turned to sages of past ages who had also sought and tried to answer that question.
 In addition, I turned my life into a sort laboratory in which to test the various ideas I encountered.
 Among the many ideas that I tested was that of “eat, drink and be merry.”

 The sex, drugs and rock and roll ethos that was widely present in my youth made it easy to indulge with gusto in this philosophy.
 It was exciting for a while, but after a few years I found it rather dull.
 I needed something that challenged the strongest aspects of my mind and of my spirit.
 Art, philosophy (including the natural philosophy we call science), and spirituality all provided a better challenge, and in each I found a particular joy.
 But it has been in spiritual practice that I have found the highest quality, the greatest sense of completeness.

 To paint a more complete picture, though, I need to add that being married and raising a family has provided, perhaps, an even greater challenge to my mind and spirit.
 It has also been more rewarding and more difficult.
 There is a wonderful complementarity in turning from the lofty contemplation of a great philosophic idea or work of art to changing a diaper or reading a book like The Very Hungry Caterpillar to your child.